tamaskiraly/MyWardrobe/README.md

 # MyWardrobe
-Final Project

-This project was inspired by Noemi Kajtar
+This was doneunder branch fix20